GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 ## Geomedian

-Geometric median is a robust high-dimensional statistic that maintains relationships between spectral bands, while producing a multi-dimensional median over a timeseries of satellite images.
+Geometric median is a robust high-dimensional statistic that maintains relationships between spectral bands, while producing a multidimensional median over a timeseries of satellite images.

 The Geometric Median provides information on the general conditions of a landscape over a timeseries.